 Automatically apply spouse as co-donor—This option automatically applies any living spousal record as Co-Donor for any new or edited donation.
 If only one spouse is recorded in the database, the spouse is applied automatically as Co-Donor.
 If there is more than one spouse (caused by data entry issues, for instance), then you will need to choose which spouse to apply.

-- type the Default “From” (Email) Address you wish to use when sending Email.
+- Type the email address you wish to use when sending Email in the Default “From” Address field.

 - Type your Server Address such as smtp.gmail.com.
-Depending on the version of Windows that you are using, you may need to enter your server IP address.
+You may need to enter your server IP address.
 To obtain the server IP address you will need to contact your System Administrator.

 Tips for using Gmail or Yahoo!Plus as your email provider:

 - Gmail - the Server Address is smtp.gmail.com, Server Port is 587, Server Username is your email address with “@gmail.com”, and the Server Password is the password to your account.
-Encryption is TLS.
+Encryption is STARTTLS.

 - Yahoo!Plus - The Server Address is plus.smtp.mail.yahoo.com, Server Port is 465, the Server Username is your email address without “@yahoo.com”, and the Server Password is the password to your account.